NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 TBU

+The reference template will allow you to seamlessly import metadata and your notes (including text that you highlighted) from Zotero into Obsidian.

 #### highlighter

 I like to use different highlighter colors in Zotero to signify different things as I am reading a paper.
 For example, for general portions of the text that I find important, I will use the yellow highlighter.
 For really important information, I use the red highlighter.
 For terminology or explanation of abbreviations, I use green.
 Blue is reserved for methods or hypotheses that the authors used for the paper.
 And the purple color is for miscellaneous pieces of information, such as cited references that I would like to go back and read further.